 Ninth Law: If a Catholic cannot name at least one article of faith that he believes solely on the basis of the authoritative teaching of the Magisterium, he’s either a saint or a Protestant.

 Tenth Law: All dogmas of the Church Catholic are infallible, but some are more infallible than others.

-Eleventh Law: It doesn’t matter how vigorously you protest your belief in the eucharistic real presence: if you are not willing and eager to prostrate yourself before the Holy Gifts and adore, worship, and pray to the glorified Lord Jesus Christ, present under the forms of bread and wine, you really do not believe in it.
+Eleventh Law: If you are not willing to prostrate yourself before the Holy Gifts and adore, worship, and pray to the glorified Lord Jesus Christ, there present under the forms of bread and wine, you really do not believe in the real presence.